davalpez/MyKaggle/README.md

 * Insights & Learnings: Reflections on what worked, what didn’t, and how I improved my models over time.

 🏆 **Featured Projects** <br>
-Dataset for Medical Cost Personal Datasets.<br>
+Regression model for Medical Cost Personal Datasets.<br>
+Multi-classification model for Food-101 .<br>
+Multi-classification model for Medical Abstracts.<br>

 🚀 **How to Use This Repository** <br>
 Clone this repository:<br>